Last updated on August 25th, 2023.

 What Makes a Pose "An Inversion" in Yoga?

-One of the most helpful poses is the “inversion”, a form where your hearts and hips are over your head.
-There are a lot of yoga inversion poses which incorporate this technique and it might be easier for you to achieve than you may think.
+One of the most helpful poses is the “inversion,” a form where your heart and hips are over your head.
+Many yoga inversion poses incorporate this technique, and it might be easier for you to achieve than you may think.

-An inversion is achieved when the heart is at a higher elevation than the head, essentially meaning you’re upside down.
+An inversion is achieved when the heart is higher than the head, meaning you’re upside down.
 This could be achieved through a handstand, a stretch, or a twist of your body.
-What makes an inversion unique is that it’s a technique that yoga inversions for beginners can use when they’re starting out but it can be carried over the more the advance and the more they become capable of with techniques of greater difficulty that they can eat themselves into as they progress.
+What makes an inversion unique is that it’s a technique that yoga inversions for beginners can use when they’re starting.
+Still, it can be carried over the more they advance and become capable of techniques of incredible difficulty that they can eat themselves into as they progress.

 What's an Example of a Yoga Pose That's an Inversion?

-You might have seen an inversion before even if you didn’t know the name, After all many inversions aren’t labeled as such but fall under the same category.
-For example a handstand when performed correctly is an inversion because your body is in an inverted state.
+You might have seen an inversion before, even if you didn’t know the name; after all, many inversions aren’t labeled as such but fall under the same category.
+For example, a handstand is inverted when performed correctly because your body is inverted.

-An inversion is performed differently depending on the pose, but the same principals usually apply.
+An inversion differs depending on the pose, but the same principles usually apply.
 The process involves stretching your body while keeping your back straight.
-You could lean up against a wall for some stretches or start on the ground and dip your body upwards.
+You could lean against a wall for some stretches or start on the ground and dip your body upwards.

-- A forward folding pose, where you stand straight up and touch your toes.
-This is a very common pose that almost everyone has done at some point, whether it be in gym class (or specifically a yoga inversion class) or before going on a long run.
+- A forward folding pose: standing straight up and touching your toes.
+This is a ubiquitous pose that almost everyone has done at some point, whether in gym class (or specifically a yoga inversion class) or before going on a long run.

-- A dolphin pose, where you start in a plank position and bring your arms closer to your chest while moving your belly and rear upwards.
-This intermediate exercise can be a great workout for your arms and core while also helping you stretch and relieve tension.
+- A dolphin pose: where you start in a plank position and bring your arms closer to your chest while moving your belly and rear upwards.
+This intermediate exercise can be an excellent workout for your arms and core, helping you stretch and relieve tension.

-- A handstand, where you invert your whole body and stand upside down.
-This is a more advanced technique that requires more practice and upper body strength to pull off safely.
-If you’re a beginner, make sure you have a spotter to avoid risk.
+- A handstand: where you invert your whole body and stand upside down.
+This more advanced technique requires more practice and upper body strength to pull off safely.
+If you’re a beginner, have a spotter to avoid risk.
+Consider taking a handstand course for further skill building.

 As you can see, an inversion is a broad category that can come in many forms and suit many different skill sets.
 Performing inversions can be beneficial, but make sure you’re taking care to avoid unnecessary risks of injury, especially for more complex techniques.